Tips for Choosing the Right Upright Bike for You

 The Marcy ME 708 has a belt drive that is very quiet and will be low maintenance.
 Read Full Review.

 The Circuit Fitness AMZ-594U Upright Bike showcases a heavy-duty frame that effectively resists scratches and chips, guaranteeing you reliable equipment that can withstand daily, heavy use.
-This bike’s engineered structure facilitates proper body form during movement, enabling your workout to take maximum effect on your specific target areas.
+This bike’s engineered structure facilitates proper body form during movement.
+Thus, it enables your workout to take maximum effect on your specific target areas.

 The Circuit Fitness AMZ-594U comes with an automatic 24 level magnetic resistance system.
 These resistance settings are selected on the fitness console, allowing you to control and customize your cardio training according to your skill level.